CMA Awards honor Loretta Lynn while Luke Combs wins album of the year

 "All the guys in this category deserve this award," Stapleton said.

-He dedicated the honor to his 12-year-old daughter, who's birthday was Wednesday.
+He dedicated the honor to his 12-year-old daughter, whose birthday was Wednesday.

-Bryan is co-hosting the show at Bridgestone Arena along with NFL great Peyton Manning.
+Bryan co-hosted the show at Bridgestone Arena along with NFL great Peyton Manning.

 Joining country's biggest stars for the evening were Katy Perry and actors Jessica Chastain and Michael Shannon, who are playing Tammy Wynette and George Jones in an upcoming Showtime limited series.